 Their method lets you separate the temporal evolution of two spectrally overlapping signals and determine the nano and microsecond decay times of the two emission components as well as the time it takes for them to reach the steady-state equilibrium.

 Their method lets you conveniently study large ranges of time scale in a single measurement.
 Usually, you would need these two different techniques to cover large ranges:

 - Time-Correlated Single-Photon Counting (TC-SPC) for the sub-nanosecond to microsecond range

 - Nanosecond flash lamps for the microsecond to millisecond range

-However, the only light source the group needed was the SuperK EXTREME supercontinuum laser.
+However, the only light source the group needed was the SuperK EXTREME supercontinuum laser (the SuperK EXTREME model is now replaced by the SuperK FIANIUM).
 The SuperK laser gave the group great flexibility to choose any wavelength they needed in the 400 to 2400 nm range.
 They also used the SuperK EXTREME to synchronize a second NIR wavelength with the original excitation wavelength.